Azure/azure-sdk/docs/python/design.md

 do_something({'name': 'a', 'size', '17'}) # Does the same thing...
 ```

-{% include requirement/MUST %} use "flattened" named arguments for `update_` methods. **May** additionally take the whole model instance as a named parameter.
+{% include requirement/MUST id="python-client-flatten-args" %} use "flattened" named arguments for `update_` methods. **May** additionally take the whole model instance as a named parameter.
 If the caller passes both a model instance and individual key=value parameters, the explicit key=value parameters override whatever was specified in the model instance.

 ```python
 class Model(object):